mklabs/tabtab/readme.md

 # tabtab [![Build Status](https://secure.travis-ci.org/mklabs/node-tabtab.png)](http://travis-ci.org/mklabs/node-tabtab)

-An npm package to do some custom command line`<tab><tab>` completion for any system command.
+An npm package to do some custom command line`<tab><tab>` completion for any system command, for bash/zsh/fish shells.

-Using the node api and JS to provide your own completion, for both bash/zsh shell.

 Made possible using the same technique as npm (whose completion is quite awesome) relying on a bash/zsh completion shell script bridge to do the